 Each fish farm was a floating grid of pontoons and nets, altogether bigger than a football field.
 Davenport saw the middle one start to tear apart.
 A heavy chain started dragging across the top of the net-pens, pulled by some invisible force.
 Walkways around the perimeter started to twist and buckle, at first subtly, then dramatically.

-"It was probably a half hour after we got there that we could see the underside of the pens," she said.
-"When you can see seaweed, okay, something is seriously wrong.
+"It was probably a half hour after we got there when we could see the underside of the pens," she said.
+"It's like, okay, something is seriously wrong when you can see seaweed.
 So I called 911.”

 Investigators have been asking whether the seaweed was a cause as well as a symptom of the disaster.